Josee9988/bashAliases/README.md

 ### Easy navigation to main folders

-`It also allows lowercase in the name of the folder`
+`It also allows lowercase in the name of the folder ex: cddesktop`

 - **cdDesktop**: to go to the desktop
 - **cdDocuments**: to go to documents